 The chicle actually has an interesting history, as a slight aside.
 In the modern-day, companies that make gum use a number of different chemicals to achieve that unique chewy texture.

-Between the candy-like super sweet flavor that the flesh of the fruit boasts and the confectionary past of the tree’s sap, the whole affair’s really useful and unique to the food industry.
+Between the candy-like super sweet flavor that the flesh of the fruit boasts and the confectionary part of the tree’s sap, the whole affair’s really useful and unique to the food industry.

 The seeds within the fruit are particularly bad for human consumption.
 Not only are they very hard and difficult to eat, but they’re fairly large and have a hook at one end.
 If swallowed, the hook can catch in the throat, which is uncomfortable, to say the least.